allgreed/nixops-playground/README.md

+# Nixops playground

+## Potentially confusing
-- external routing and load-balancing is done via Fabio <- TODO: link to relevant configuration
+- external routing and load-balancing is done via Fabio - hence the weird Consul tags on services <- TODO: link to relevant configuration